 Morning Weather Outlooks

 After reviewing the weather model data and looking at the setup, the Storm Prediction Center (SPC) issued a rare High Risk for severe weather meaning a tornado outbreak is expected.
 The risk initially was for Northeastern Texas, Southeastern Oklahoma, extreme Northwestern Louisiana and Southern Arkansas, but was later expanded to include Southwestern Tennessee and Northwestern Mississippi.
-Here moisture flow from the Gulf had created even more instability (meaning it would be easier for air to rise and produce thunderstorms than before) than the previous day and temperatures across that region began to soar into the 80’s and 90’s Fahrenheit (upper 20’s to low 30’s Celsius) and dew points rose into the 70’s Fahrenheit (low to mid 20’s Celsius) making forecasted CAPE values (Convective Available Potential Energy measured in joules per kilogram of air or a measurement which is a measurement of how unstable that air is/how easy it is for air to rise) shoot into the 3000-4000 range, extremely high and favorable for tornadoes.
-Meanwhile wind shear (winds blowing in different directions and speed with height) continued to strengthen and support rotation. because of this, the SPC predicted widespread supercells (a thunderstorm with rotation and the potential to produce a tornado) would form near the AR/TX border and rapidly produce potentially strong tornadoes.
+Here moisture flow from the Gulf had created even more instability (meaning it would be easier for air to rise and produce thunderstorms than before) than the previous day and temperatures across that region began to soar into the 80’s and 90’s Fahrenheit (upper 20’s to low 30’s Celsius) and dew points rose into the 70’s Fahrenheit (low to mid 20’s Celsius) making forecasted CAPE values (Convective Available Potential Energy measured in joules per kilogram which is a measurement of how unstable that air is/how easy it is for air to rise) shoot into the 3000-4000 range, extremely high and favorable for tornadoes.
+Meanwhile wind shear (winds blowing in different directions and speed with height) continued to strengthen and support rotation. because of this, the SPC predicted widespread supercells (a thunderstorm with rotation and the potential to produce a tornado) would form near the AR/TX border and rapidly produce potentially strong (EF-2 to EF-3) tornadoes.
 Models then suggested that a second wave of supercells would form later in the evening as the conditions continued to get move favorable but this time these storms would form over Northern TX/OK and have a higher chance of producing strong tornadoes.
-Once these move west, they will enter a more favorable environment which after this either 1.
-The storms would remain discrete and produce strong or even violent tornadoes or 2. they would organize into a powerful bow echo and blast the region with intense winds.
+Once these moved west, they would enter a more favorable environment which after this either, 2 solutions emerged: 1.
+The storms would remain discrete and produce strong or even violent tornadoes (EF-4+, the highest ratings) or 2. they would organize into a powerful bow echo and blast the region with intense winds.

-For the Day 2 (April 27) outlook, a Moderate Risk was still in place for the “Potential for a significant/widespread severe weather event — including the possibility of a tornado outbreak…” mainly focused over Tennessee but also for Northern Alabama, Northeastern Mississippi and Eastern Kentucky where the Moderate Risk was in place.
-Here the previous days weather system would still be going on and move through the region but behind it, an intense jet would quickly usher in an extremely unstable airmass which as a new storm system arrived would support significant tornadoes but because of the environment any tornadoes that do occur have the high potential to be long-tracked.
+For the Day 2 (April 27) outlook, a Moderate Risk was still in place for the “Potential for a significant/widespread severe weather event — including the possibility of a tornado outbreak…” mainly focused over Tennessee but also for Northern Alabama, Northeastern Mississippi and Eastern Kentucky, where the Moderate Risk was in place.
+Here the previous days weather system would still be going on and move through the region but behind it, an extremely unstable air mass would be ushered in which as a new storm system arrived would support significant tornadoes (EF-2+) but because of the environment any tornadoes that occurred would have the high potential of being long-tracked.
 North of this region the storm system was likely to produce a damaging wind event so therefore the risk was expanded northward toward Lake Erie and included parts of Ohio, Indiana, West Virginia, Pennsylvania, and Virginia.
-The only uncertainty was that if additional storms formed before the main event which would hinder destabilization and make it unsuitable for intense storm development.
+The only uncertainty was that if additional storms formed before the main event, they would hinder destabilization and make it unsuitable for intense storm development.

 For the Day 3 (April 28) Outlook, the previous days storms were expected to organize into a linear system and move onto the east coast where a Slight risk was issued.
 Here the environment was not quite as favorable for storm development but 1000 CAPE was still present which was plenty for tornadoes.